 Clinical Testing and Workup

 The most characteristic features of HNA are the very severe acute-onset pain in one or both shoulder girdles and arm, followed by patchy muscle weakness in the upper extremity.
 A thorough clinical examination will confirm that the symptoms do not match the distribution of for example a cervical root compression syndrome, and weakness and atrophy tell there is more going on than just a shoulder joint problem.
 Other than the typical clinical features, there are no tests that are specific for the diagnosis of HNA.
 Certain tests such as nerve conduction studies or electromyography can be used to assess the health of muscles and the nerves that control muscles.
 Nerve conduction studies determine the ability of specific nerves in the peripheral nervous system to relay nerve impulses to the brain.
 During a nerve conduction study, electrodes are placed over specific nerves such as those of the shoulders and arms.
 The electrodes stimulate the nerves and record the conduction of the signal.
 This test can help to pinpoint the site of disease or injury to the nerve, but is often non-informative when it comes to nerves affected in HNA.

-During an electromyography, a needle electrode is inserted through the skin into an affected muscle.
+During an electromyography (EMG), a needle electrode is inserted through the skin into an affected muscle.
 The electrode records the electrical activity of the muscle.
 This record shows how well a muscle responds to nerves and can determine whether muscle weakness is caused by the muscle themselves or by the nerves that control that muscle.
 Needle EMG can be helpful to detect affected nerves in HNA.
 But as not all 50 muscles of the arm are routinely examined, the test can also be falsely negative sometimes, when muscle are examined that are not clinically involved.

 A specialized imaging technique known as magnetic resonance imaging (MRI) can help to obtain a diagnosis of HNA.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
 An MRI can help to exclude other potential cause of shoulder pain, demonstrate atrophy of affected muscles, and detect signal changes caused by lack of nerve supply (denervation).